mbarker84/css-irl/src/pages/debugging-css-grid-part-3-auto-flow-order-and-item-placement.md

 This is pretty cool, as it means we could change the layout significantly by only altering the `grid-template-areas` value.
 We don’t need to add or change any properties on the items themselves.
 A big win for responsive design!

-Using `grid-template-areas` we could place every item explicitly, and avoid the problem of unexpected item placement.
+We might be tempted to place every item explicitly using `grid-template-areas`.
 But there’s one drawback: You can’t define overlapping areas.
-Creating a layout like the one below could not be done with `grid-template-areas` alone.
+Creating a layout like _Fig 01_ could not be done with `grid-template-areas` alone.

 <figure>
   <img src="debugging-css-grid-3-01.png" alt="A grid with three items">